Free Shipping on orders over $500. *Australia Only

 And Error types…

-Due to the state-of-the-art equipment and exhaustive quality control at the RAM, Error coins of any denomination are generally very rare.
+Due to state-of-the-art equipment and quality control at the RAM, Error coins of any denomination are generally very rare.
 Mistakes happen, however, and occasionally end up in circulation.
-Incorrect planchets, blanks, brockages, off-centre strikes, double-strikes, upset dies, to name but a few, Error types can be extremely valuable.
+Incorrect planchets, blanks, brockages, off-centre errors, double-strikes, double rim errors, upset dies, to name but a few, Error types can be extremely valuable.
 The more spectacular the Error, the more valuable the coin will be, with some Errors worth thousands – a very good reason to check your change!

 Perhaps the most famous RAM blunder as far as the $1 denomination is concerned is the 2000 Roos $1/10c Mule.
 A very rare event, a Mule is created when the wrong obverse and reverse dies are mistakenly matched.
-Modern production methods would seem to preclude the possibility of Mules, but in admitting it had struck $1 coins with a 10c obverse die – as illustrated by the collar around the edge of the obverse – the RAM officially acknowledged the creation of a new and highly desirable decimal type.
-This coin is worth hundreds of dollars in lower grade, and worth many thousands of dollars when found in Uncirculated condition.
+Modern production methods would seem to preclude the possibility of Mules, but in admitting it had struck $1 coins with a 10c obverse die – as illustrated, for example, by the collar around the edge of the obverse – the RAM officially acknowledged the creation of a new and highly desirable decimal type.
+This coin is worth hundreds of dollars in lower grade, and worth thousands when found in Uncirculated condition.

 Sparking great interest among collectors, we have recently seen the emergence of other $1 Mules, including a 2015 $1/10c Mob of Roos Mule (sold at auction in Australia for $2,000), a PCGS-authenticated 2020 $1/10c Mob of Roos Mule, as well as a PCGS-authenticated $1/10c Double Obverse Mule!
 This shows just how many ‘hidden gems’ could still be out there, waiting to be found by the eagle-eyed collector.